kairotlei/track_music/readme.md

 * Patterns can be reused, or jump from one to another.

 ## Oll korrect, let get me in!
-Here are some music tracks I tried to recreate and was able to found in my hard disk after a lot of backups:
+Here are some music tracks I tried to recreate, and others I was able to find in my hard disk after a lot of backups:
 File name | Original Music name and author | Cover on YT | Original version
 --------- | ------------------------------ | ----------- | ----------------
 `dbow_nrk.mptm` | *Bow meets Bass*, *by Davie504* | none | https://youtu.be/2nQVb1-RpK4